Marvel Reveals Heroes Reborn Comics Event, Putting Blade in Spotlight

 Marvel’s comics universe has recently been tied up with a number of large-scale, multi-book events like X of Swords and King in Black, that both promised world-changing stories whose climaxes would forever change how we saw certain characters.
 But the House of Ideas is already ramping up for its next Big Thing, by returning to one of its old ideas.

-In Marvel’s original Heroes Reborn series, many of Marvel’s most famous heroes (who’d recently died while fighting the being known as Onslaught) were suddenly resurrectedm and placed within a pocket universe by the Fantastic Four’s Franklin Richards.
+In Marvel’s original Heroes Reborn series, many of Marvel’s most famous heroes (who’d recently died while fighting the being known as Onslaught) were suddenly resurrected and placed within a pocket universe by the Fantastic Four’s Franklin Richards.
 Franklin stripped his allies of their memories and gave them a chance to live wholly “new” lives, with more modern narrative trappings, which in turn lead to new reboots of Marvel’s current output with new creative teams.
 While that particular 90s comics arc culminated in Marvel’s heroes returning to their rightful place within their prime universe, the existence of the publisher’s comics multiverse has always been that there was a chance of returning to the original Heroes Reborn’s “Franklinverse,” or something like it.

 But just as Franklin has recently lost his own reality-altering powers, Marvel’s announced its plan for another Heroes Reborn—written by Jason Aaron and illustrated by Ed McGuinne—and the first trailer for the comics event promises something...wholly familiar and seemingly straightforward.